nsdotorg/cypress-demo/README.md

   - after()
   - afterEach()

+Example:

-- before - won't run any tests if included in a file when the test it contains fails
+- before() - won't run any tests if included in a file when the test it contains fails

 ## **Configuration**